 - Co-PI of the software platform medInria

-Maxime Sermesant is a permanent researcher at Inria, the French research institute on informatics and mathematics.
-His research work combines biophysical and statistical modeling with clinical data.
+Maxime Sermesant is a permanent researcher at Inria, the French National Research Institute in Digital Sciences and Technology.
+His innovative research work combines biophysical and statistical modelling with clinical data.
 This is by nature a very collaborative and multi-disciplinary work at the intersection of academic, clinical and industrial environments.
 His research interests include biomedical image processing, organ modelling and machine learning.
 The integration of these areas open up possibilities in clinical data analysis for diagnosis, and in pathology simulation for therapy planning.
-His main focus has been the application of patient-specific models of the heart to cardiac pathologies.
+He pioneered the development of patient-specific models of the heart.
 He received his Diploma in General Engineering from Ecole Centrale Paris, France in 1999, his MSc from Ecole Normale Superieure de Cachan, France in 1999, and his PhD in Control, Signal and Image Processing from the University of Nice – Sophia Antipolis, France in 2003.
 From June 2003 to December 2005, he was a Research Fellow with the Cardiac MR Research Group, Guy’s Hospital, King’s College London, UK and since 2005, he is a Research Scientist at Inria.
 He obtained a chair of AI & Biophysics at the 3IA Côte d’Azur AI Institute, and created the Multimodal Data Science team at IHU Liryc in 2019.

 Previous Research Projects